-Child Support Attorney in Boise
+Boise Child Support Attorney

 Under Idaho family law, both parents are responsible for supporting a child financially.
 While child custody, visitation, and other orders are generally in effect until the child reaches 18 and graduates high school, but not after the child turns 19.
 The parent who will pay child support, as well as the amount that must be paid, is dependent on numerous factors.mother and daughter